Luca96/carla-driving-rl-agent/README.md

 1. **Download CARLA 0.9.9** from their GitHub repo, [here](https://github.com/carla-simulator/carla/releases/tag/0.9.9)
    where you can find precompiled binaries which are ready-to-use.
 Refer to [carla-quickstart](https://carla.readthedocs.io/en/latest/start_quickstart/) for more information.
-2. **Install CARLA's Python bindings** in order to be able to manage CARLA from Python code.
+2. **Install CARLA Python bindings** in order to be able to manage CARLA from Python code.
 Open your terminal and type:

     * *Windows*: `cd your-path-to-carla/CARLA_0.9.9.4/WindowsNoEditor/PythonAPI/carla/dist/`
     * *Linux*: `cd your-path-to-carla/CARLA_0.9.9.4/PythonAPI/carla/dist/`
     * Extract `carla-0.9.9-py3.7-XXX-amd64.egg` where `XXX` depends on your OS, e.g. `win` for Windows.